 More than $1M allegedly solicited from Ontario businesses in decade-long scam involving fake magazine

-A 58-year-old Oakville man accused of operating a fraudulent magazine for more than a decade allegedly solicited more than $1 million in just over a decade, often by placing cold calls to local businesses throughout Ontario.
+A 58-year-old Oakville man accused of operating a fraudulent magazine for more than a decade allegedly solicited more than $1 million often by placing cold calls to local businesses throughout Ontario.

 “It’s not a good feeling,” Navid, a certified Mortgage specialist in the Toronto area, who purchased ad placements in the purported publication, entitled ‘Ontario Police Public Safety News,' for several years, told CTV News Toronto Tuesday.